hetu2344/comp4350-g07/docs/User_Stories.md

 **Description**:

-As a restaurant owner, I want to modify the roles of my restaurant staff so that I can efficiently manage my employees.
+As a restaurant owner, I want to create accounts for different roles of my restaurant staff so that I can efficiently manage my employees.

 * Priority: High
 * Time: 1 day